JasperFx/marten/documentation/documentation/events/projections/custom.md

 <div class="alert alert-warning">
 <b><u>Warning:</u></b>
 <br />
-Note the "async projections" in this context is that they're using the .NET async/await mechanism that helps to use threads efficiently without locking them. <br />
+Note the "async projections" term in this context means that they are using the .NET async/await mechanism that helps to use threads efficiently without locking them. <br />
 It does not refer to async projections as eventually consistent.
 Such option provides <[linkto:documentation/events/projections/async_daemon;title=Async Daemon]>.
 </div>